mister-coder/workflow-engine/src/engine/README_2.md

 ```

 ### Snapshot Entities
-Snapshots are immutable, used for audit/logging.
+Snapshots are a copy of the main entity and are immutable, used for audit/logging.
 - One snapshot entity per workflow or child entity.

 ```